 A speaker and writer, Jeff contributes to Christianity Today, The Review of Faith and International Affairs, Leadership Journal, and Comment magazine.
 He holds a B.A. from Valparaiso University and an M.Div. from Denver Seminary.

 Throughout the session, Fellows will learn from seasoned experts in a wide variety of sectors about key issues in the city and distinct industries.
 Senior leaders will meet with small groups of Fellows to share about their career, workplace, and faith in the context of their leadership.
 A select group of leaders will also share during Saturday teaching sessions and weekend retreats.
-The Class of 2017 will have the opportunity to hear from the following leaders.
+Below are several examples of the industries and leaders that Fellows have interacted with.

 Philip Yancey worked as a journalist in Chicago for more than 20 years, editing the magazine Campus Life and writing for a variety of publications including Reader’s Digest, Saturday Evening Post, National Wildlife, and Christianity Today.
 Through reporting he interviewed diverse people enriched by their personal faith, such as President Jimmy Carter and Habitat for Humanity founder Millard Fuller.
 Over time, his writing took a more personal, introspective turn.
 Philip has written more than 20 books on faith including What’s So Amazing About Grace?